lukeaus/plain-tree/readme.md

 Type: Function

-Default: null (if null, will push the node into the array)
+Default: null (if null, flatten will push the node into the array)

 | Parameter | Type         | Description    |
 | --------- | ------------ | -------------- |